GSThecar/RulesOfSwiftComposition/Let'sBeFriendWithClass.md

-# Purpose: needs of experienced about class
+# Purpose: need of experienced about class

 ## Let's make game that when i was 12, enjoyment